Apropos of nothing, a Czech dude on an upside-down horse. Mustn’t have had a travel agent to answer his ?’s.

 Visas/ETIAS

-Visas are not currently required for European travel—BUT that’s scheduled to change in 2024, when the EU will implement a new requirement (which matches US requirements for Europeans, so if this annoys you, thank our government) called ETIAS.
+Visas are not currently required for European travel—but a visa waiver is required to enter the UK.
+European entry is scheduled to change in 2026, when the EU will implement a new requirement (which matches US requirements for Europeans, so if this annoys you, thank our government) called ETIAS.
 You’ll fill out a form and pay a very small fee (roughly $ 8) before you go.
 NBD.
 You’ll then need this for entry to European Union and Schengen zone countries.
 But not yet.
 [See next item, related.]

 How do I know if I need a visa/vaccine/etc?